AKPekka/Movie/README.md

-# MovieMind - AI-Powered Movie Recommendation App
+# MovieMind - Movie Recommendation App

 A full-stack movie recommendation application that helps users discover new movies based on their preferences using content-based and hybrid recommendation algorithms.